Language Assistance Services

 Realising the vision

-The Guidelines Project will develop a cross-government policy, associated service delivery guidelines and training support to facilitate agencies’ adoption and implementation of the Guidelines.
+The Guidelines Project developed a cross-government operational policy, guidelines, and training resources to facilitate agencies’ adoption and implementation of the guidelines and the new standards.

-The Procurement Project will establish new service delivery models for key services to be provided across government, such as the new Telephone and Video Interpreting Service for the government (which was established in 2019 to replace Language Line) and new approaches to provide face to face interpreting (delivered in October 2021) and translation services across the public sector.
+The Procurement Project is in the process of establishing new service delivery models for key services to be provided across government, such as the new Telephone and Video Interpreting Service for the government and a panel of organisations who provide face to face interpreting and translation services across the public sector.

 Telephone/Video Interpreting Service